-We expect to raise any required additional funds through public or private equity offerings, debt financings, corporate collaborations or other means.
 We may also seek to raise additional capital to fund additional product development efforts, even if we have sufficient funds for our planned operations.
 Any sale by us of additional equity or convertible debt securities could result in dilution to our stockholders.
 There can be no assurance that any such required additional funding will be available to us at all or available on terms acceptable to us.
 Further, to the extent that we raise additional funds through collaborative arrangements, it may be necessary to relinquish some rights to our technologies or grant sublicenses on terms that are not favorable to us.
 If we are not able to secure additional funding when needed, we may have to delay, reduce the scope of or eliminate one or more research and development programs, which could have an adverse effect on our business.